Air Fryer Recipe

 Method

-1. Peel bananas and slice them into halves lengthwise, then cut into smaller pieces.
+1. Peel the bananas and slice them in half lengthways, then cut them into smaller pieces.

-2. Lay out a spring roll wrapper and place a piece of banana and chocolate in the center.
+2. Lay out a spring roll wrapper and place a piece of banana and chocolate in the centre.

-3. Brush edges with beaten egg or water to seal.
+3. Brush the edges with beaten egg or water to help seal them.

-4. Roll the wrapper around the filling, tucking in the sides and rolling tightly.
+4. Roll the wrapper around the filling, tucking in the sides as you go and rolling it tightly.

-6. Lightly brush rolls with oil and place in air fryer basket without touching.
+6. Lightly brush the rolls with oil and place them in the air fryer basket, making sure they do not touch.

 Why this works in an air fryer